doublethreedigital/sc-documentation/content/collections/pages/v2.2/tags.md

 Some Simple Commerce tags output `<form>` elements that submit to Simple Commerce endpoints.
 There's a couple of optional parameters you can add to form tags.

 * `redirect` - the URL where you'd like to redirect the user after a successful form submission.
+* `error_redirect` - the URL where you'd like to redirect the user after any validation errors are thrown by the form.

 ```handlebars
 {{ sc:cart:addItem redirect="/cart" }}